ibm-cloud-docs/solution-tutorials/cloud-usage.md

 Tagging and searching can be used together to provide customized identification of resources.
 This involves: attaching the tag to resource(s) and searching using tag name(s).
 Create a tag named env:tutorial.

 1. Attach the tag to a resource.
-A --resource-crn value can be obtained from a CRN property seen in the previous command's output.
+You can obtain a resource CRN from the user interface or with `ibmcloud resource service-instance <name|id>`.
 Cloud Resource Names (CRNs) uniquely identify IBM Cloud resources.
    ```sh
    ibmcloud resource tag-attach --tag-names env:tutorial --resource-id <resource CRN>
    ```